Schnueggel/wanamu-frontend/README.md

 ## Docker

 Run docker-compose to create a docker container running this app behind a nginx server.
-Before run gulp build should run.
-Also the correct WU_ENV environment variable should be set before building.
+Also the correct WU_* environment variable should be set before building.

 ## Environment variables